cruseakshay/Notes/ML/R/Introduction to R for Finance/notes.md

     multiplier = 1 + (return / 100)

-vector Coercesion
+2. *weighted average*: The weighted average allows you to calculate your portfolio return over a time period. vector Coercesion
 It is important to remember that a vector can only be composed of one data type.
 This means that you cannot have both a numeric and a character in the same vector.
 If you attempt to do this, the lower ranking type will be coerced into the higher ranking type.